Create your own herd of extinct and imaginary animals from found and recycled materials.

 Look around your home for found and recycled materials and make your own thylacine, muttaburrasaurus, diprotodon or an animal on today’s endangered list.
 Or make up an imaginary animal that might have once existed.

-Less than 40 minutes.
-Moderate — you may need an adult helper when using scissors or staplers.
+Skill level: ★★ Moderate — you may need an adult helper when using scissors or staplers

 Recycled objects or anything you can find.
 For the muttaburrasauraus we used: